Dedekind Zeta motives for totally real fields: Applications

-\begin{cor} Let $k$ be a totally real field, and let $L=k(\sqrt{d})$, where $d\in k$ is positive for at least one embedding of $k$.
-Let $\Sigma_k$ denote the set of real places of $k$, and $\Sigma_L$ the set of embeddings of $L$.
-Set
+\begin{cor} As above, let $k$ be a totally real number field, let $n>1$ be odd, let $L=k(\sqrt{d})$, where $[L:k]=2$ and $d\in k$ is positive for at least one embedding of $k$.
+Let $\Sigma_k$ denote the set of real embeddings of $k$.
+Then